MetaMask/SIPs/SIPS/sip-9.md

 > ├─ snap.manifest.json
 > ```

-> A full example snap directory can be found in the [assets](../assets/sip-9/example-snap/).

 The snap MUST contain both [`package.json`](#packagejson) and [`snap.manifest.json`](#snapmanifestjson) files in the root directory of the snap package.

 ### `package.json`